marcidy/fatt_device/INSTALL.md

 Restrict permissions to .ssh directory
 $ chmod 700 /home/pi/.ssh

-Connect the device to an accessible network
+Eject the SD card and insert it into a raspberry pi Connect the device to an accessible network
 Log into the device to contine with the rest of the steps.